niranjan-fartare/obsidian/Data Engineering/Spark.md

 - RDD Provides a functional programming API, where as DF provides a SQL-like API and supports both functional and relational operations.
 - RDDs do not have a schema, where as DataFrames have a schema
 - RDDs are generally slower than DataFrames due to lack of optimization, where as DF's are faster due to the Catalyst Optimizer
-- RDDs are used for processing unstructured data where, as DFs are used for processing Structured data
+- RDDs are used for processing unstructured data where as DF's are used for processing Structured data

 # Spark vs Map Reduce
 ## Spark